This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I prepare for a nasal polypectomy?

 Your healthcare provider will talk to you about how to prepare for surgery.
 He may tell you not to eat or drink anything after midnight the night before your surgery.
-He may tell you not to take anticoagulants, antiplatelets, or NSAIDs at least 4 weeks before and after surgery.
+You may need to stop taking blood thinners, aspirin, or NSAIDs such as ibuprofen up to 4 weeks before surgery.
 He will tell you what medicines to take or not take on the day of your surgery.
 You will need someone to drive you home after the surgery.

 What will happen during surgery?